timesaversolutions-ai/TutorBot/RAG_guide.md

 ### Step 2: Create a retrieval function

-This function operates in three steps: first, it sends the user input to the OpenAI embeddings endpoint to generate a numerical representation of the text; next, it compares that embedding with pre-embedded sections to identify the most relevant ones; finally, it sends both the most relevant sections and the user input to the LLM for processing.
+This function operates in three steps: first, it sends the user input to the OpenAI embeddings endpoint to generate a numerical representation of the text; next, it compares that embedding with the pre-embedded sections of the source document to identify the most relevant ones; finally, it sends both the most relevant sections and the user input to the LLM for processing.

 ```javascript
 async function retrieveRelevantSections(query, embeddedSections, topK = 3) {